Living Lab Grants

 - Students involved with PeaceJam “greened” the annual Southeast PeaceJam conference through waste reduction strategies.
 As representatives of FSU and PeaceJam, they honored PeaceJam’s environmentally-focused Global Calls to Action by creating a project that would positively impact the world.
 Over 700 attendees reduced their eco-footprints by using reusable water bottles and compostable food service items (plates, cups, utensils) throughout the weekend.

 - Sustainable Engineered Solutions (SES), a student organization from the FAMU-FSU College of Engineering (COE), set up an educational series for engineering students to learn more about sustainability in the context of waste reduction in their department.
-The places stickers on paper towel dispensers reminding users that “[paper towels] come from trees and to please only take only what you need.”
+They placed stickers on paper towel dispensers reminding users that “[paper towels] come from trees and to please only take only what you need.”
 SES/COE branded reusable mugs were distributed to students to use at the COE coffee station.
 Students also received a discount when they used their reusable mug.

 - Strozier and Dirac Libraries were outfitted with hydration stations, giving library users an easy way to refill their reusable water bottles.